 SK Telecom abides by domestic political funding laws that prohibit corporations or organizations from donating political funds.
 We do not provide any political funding, including political funds, election funds for specific political groups, and lobbying funds of political parties.
-However, we are cooperating for the development of the public interest by supporting organizations with guaranteed political neutrality.
-In addition, SK Telecom cooperates with public policies such as job creation, gender equality, the protection of socially vulnerable groups, and complies with anti-corruption
+We are cooperating for the development of the public interest by supporting organizations with guaranteed political neutrality.
+In addition, SK Telecom cooperates with public policies such as job creation, gender equality, the protection of socially vulnerable groups, and complies with anti-corruption and fair trade.

-We also recognize that expenses associated with policy impacts can be a potential risk to the company's mid- to longterm business perspectives and manage the history and size of donations from the perspective of the entire company.
+We also recognize that expenses associated with policy impacts can be a potential risk to the company's mid-to long-term business perspectives and manage the history and size of donations from the perspective of the entire company.
 In February 2017, the Board of Directors revised the rules to enhance the fairness and transparency of the execution of expenses that could affect business policies by strengthening the pre-approval process through the Board of Directors' decision on donations of over KRW 1 billion.

-PUBLIC POLICY SUPPORT EXPENSES K
+PUBLIC P OLICY EXPENSES KRW million

 2015 2016 2017

-Direct Political Donations() 0 0 0
+Political Donations() 0 0 0

 Lobbying funds, support for interest groups or similar 0 0 0

 Local, regional or national political campaigns/candidates 0 0 0

 Trade associations or taxexempt groups 0 0 0

-() Direct political donations: donations and support for lobbying organizations or lobbyists, political campaigns and election funds, organizations or politicians related to specific parties or politics, trade associations or taxexempt groups
+() Political Donations: donations and support for lobbying organizations or lobbyists, political campaigns and election funds, organizations or politicians related to specific parties or politics, trade associations or taxexempt groups

-CONTRIBUTION KRW million
+CONTRIBUTIONS TO ASSOCIATIONS

 2015 2016 2017

 Association Donations() 9,562 7,416 3,274